 - Do not operate on a strict schedule and avoid time pressures.
 If you can't finish everything in the allotted time, let the kids take projects home.

 - Recruit plenty of volunteers.
-Staff and volunteers should be available to work one-on-one with children to assist with comprehension or focus issues.
+Staff and volunteers should be available to work one-on-one with children to assist with comprehension and focus.

 - Use the Pictorial Exchange Communication System (PECS) to provide structure to the program.
-This is helpful for everyone.
 At the Child's Place, Meyer Johnson symbols are incorporated into each activity to aid communication.
 The picture cards facilitate communication for children who do not speak or sign by allowing them to point to the symbols on the cards to express themselves.
 The people with whom they are communicating likewise point to the appropriate cards as they speak.

 - If you use interpreters, book them well in advance to assure availability.
 Before the session starts, discuss any jargon or proper nouns in your material with the interpreter.
 Adjust your reading rhythm so that you never run ahead of the interpreter.
 We've found it useful to interpret both what adult leaders say to children and what children say to each other.
 In this way, for example, the interpreter can facilitate communication between a child who speaks Cantonese, one who speaks English, and one who is deaf.
 Communication is the basic building block of inclusion.

 - Post an outline of the day's events and make it visible from the beginning of the program.
 We highlight any words and themes that are frequently repeated.

 - Safety is paramount.
 Make sure all the tools and plants you use are child safe and use only natural pest control methods.
 We conduct all outdoor gardening in enclosed spaces and closely supervise the children.
 They wear hats for sun protection and we provide latex-free garden gloves.